muhammad-tamim/web-project-26/README.md

 </div>
 ```

-## What Challenges I Face While Building This Project:

-1. To formate a ISO date to a CA English data formate:
+8. Hot to formate a ISO date to a CA English data formate:

 ```jsx
  /*